nojronatron/qsl-card-reactts/README.md

 ## Project Goals

-- [ ] Learn about Bun.
+- [x] Learn about Bun.
-- [ ] Learn TypeScript.
+- [x] Learn _introductory_ TypeScript concepts and syntax.
-- [ ] Learn what the `src/assets` directory is for.
+- [x] Learn what the `src/assets` directory is for (css, images, other static files).
-- [ ] Develop a useful webapp that generates a Ham QSL Card.
+- [x] Develop a useful webapp that generates a Ham QSL Card.
-- [ ] Practice developing with React.
+- [x] Practice developing with React.

 ## Stretch Goals

-- Make the QSL Card printable to a 3.5 x 3.5 inch postcard.
+- [x] Make the QSL Card printable to a 4 x 6 inch postcard.
-- Deploy publically to Netlify or similar.
+- [ ] Deploy publicly to Netlify or similar.

 ## About Bun React Typescript Vite